Unclaimed Monies

 Instructions to Submit a Claim for Unclaimed Funds

-- Fill out the Berks County Tax Claim Bureau Application for Unclaimed Funds and have the form notarized.
+Fill out the Berks County Tax Claim Bureau Application for Unclaimed Funds and have the form notarized. - Submit valid photo identification:

-- Provide a color photocopy of your valid driver’s license or other valid government issued photo identification.
+Provide a color photocopy of your valid driver’s license or other government-issued photo ID. - Provide proof of association with the property sold at Tax Sale:

 - Mortgage payment coupon